Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Desember 2024 05.23.18 UTC
+- WIB: Minggu, 22 Desember 2024 06.21.22 UTC
-- WITA: Minggu, 22 Desember 2024 06.23.18 UTC
+- WITA: Minggu, 22 Desember 2024 07.21.22 UTC
-- WIT: Minggu, 22 Desember 2024 07.23.18 UTC
+- WIT: Minggu, 22 Desember 2024 08.21.22 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"The only place you find success before work is in the dictionary."

-Kategori: friendship
+Kategori: motivational